The guitar can be easy to learn but hard to master.

 26. “South of Heaven” By Slayer

-South of Heaven is a song by the American Thrash metal band Slayer.
-The song is the title track of their fourth studio album.
 In the song, the guitars were toned down.
-It starts with a slow demonic riff followed by sudden high-tempo riffs, which makes the song sound alive.
+It starts with a slow demonic riff followed by sudden high-tempo riffs, which makes the song come alive.

 28. “Dream On” By Aerosmith

 A guitarist’s job is oftentimes to compliment the vocals of a song.
 Dream On by Aerosmith is the perfect example of that.

 The song starts with clean plucking and builds up as it reaches the chorus.
 This tune heavily uses left and right-ear panning with separate guitar parts in both.

 The whole plucking and solo sections make the song perfectly compatible with Steven Tyler’s vocals.